mustafatamyapar/AquaRepo/group/sena_log.md

 The problem with the navigation to settings page was solved.

 ### Week May 4-10,2020
 I could not finish the course the previous week as I planned to, so I am currently watching videos.
+UPDATE: I completed the To-Do List section.
+It was modified majorly, but with Zeynep (she worked on the tanks) we came up with an alternative solution to at least demonstrate some functionality.

+### Week May 11-17,2020
+At the beginning of this week, I added the code that enables the user to change password and e-mail(log-in credentials).
+This initial implementation was not completely functional though, because Firebase requires recent sign-in for updating sensitive information of a user.
+I solved that problem at the end of this week by adding reauthentication requirement for changing e-mail and password - the user will basically have to log in again to update e-mail or password, but it is easier and more user-friendly this way.
+This week I also completed the sections for changing username and profile picture.
+They don't require reauthentication and changing the username and profile picture was relatively easy to implement, but for displaying the profile picture I had to create a new alternative solution since some common solutions did not work in our project.
+I made use of Firebase Storage and GitHub's Glide.
+I think I completed settings section.
 ****